01mf02/jq-lang-spec/icfp-intro.md

 an associative map from strings to values.

-`jq` is a widely used tool that provides a language to define filters and executes programs written in that language.
+`jq` is a widely used tool that provides a language to define programs called filters and executes them.
 Where UNIX filters operate on streams of characters, jq filters operate on streams of JSON values.
 This allows to manipulate JSON data with relatively compact filters.